 RIFF includes additional chunk definitions and if a parser encounters a chunk type it does not understand, it should skip it and continue at the next chunk identified by the chunk length.
-Some wav file editors include provisions for including copyright text for example.
+Some wav file editors include provisions for adding copyright text chunks for example and these would be skipped by parsers during audio playback.
 Looking at the TADA.wav shipped with Windows, this is not present.

 Your text says 16-bit PCM data is “signed”.
 So, for example, looking at one channel of a 16-bit stereo PCM file, and lets say I had two bytes (little endian) that were “07 FF” hex.
 I would reverse these two to get “FF 07″ which would be 65527 in decimal.
 If it is “signed”, would not the max be +32768?
 I am confused as to how it is changed to signed.

 Close!
 FF 07 is -249.
 This is pretty close to zero on a 15 bit scale which means reasonably close to quiet.
 By 15-bit scale, I mean 15-bits of positive numbers and 15-bits of negative numbers.
 The top bit is “sign”.

 > I am confused as to how it is changed to signed.

 The sign bit (most significant bit) is a 1 (negative) so that requires a bit more work.

 Answer: 2’s compliment the data to find out how negative it is.
 How far is the value away from 0.

 1) Reverse all the bits.
 FF 07 becomes 00F8.